mikexkllr/LetterEye-AI/README.md

    ```

 2. **Output**:
-   - The script will convert the PDF to text, analyze it, and output the extracted details such as who issued the bill, the recipient, the date, and a short summary.
+   - The script will convert the PDF to text, analyze it, and output the extracted details such as the sender, recipient, the date, and a short summary.
+   - It will organize the resulting PDF into folders named by worker and recipient if the recipient is found in one of the CSV files.

 ## Error Handling